kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

 Note that `MeshHTTPRoute` has precedence over `MeshGatewayRoute`.

-In the next sections we're going to assume we have the `MeshGateway` and `MeshGatewayInstance`:
+Let's deploy the following `MeshGateway` and `MeshGatewayInstance`:

 ```sh
 echo "---